developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure Global Settings that control Worry Free WiFi behavior in a device.
+Use this *Sub-group* to configure Global Settings that control Worry Free WiFi behavior in a device.

 **Detail Information:**